Code-Institute-Submissions/fergalquinn77-project3/README.md

 ![Enter name](docs/images/name_input.jpg)

-* Once the User name has been entered, the User is then presented with game rules and `Please choose upper limit` appears
+* Once the User name has been entered, the User is then asked `` appears

 ![Enter name](images/gamereulsandchoose.png)